DennisDean/SpectralTrainFig/README.md

 ================

 #### Overview
 SpectralTrainFig is a graphical user interface that allows a user to select a folder of [EDF](http://en.wikipedia.org/wiki/European_Data_Format)/XML files to apply [spectral analysis](http://en.wikipedia.org/wiki/Spectral_estimation) to [electroencephlography signals (EEG)](http://en.wikipedia.org/wiki/Electroencephalography).
-The default spectral analysis parameters include 10x4 second sub-epochs with a 50% [tukey window](http://en.wikipedia.org/wiki/Window_function#Tukey_window).
-Alternatively the user can set the spectral analysis parameters to the ones used for the SHHS study (6x5 second with [Hanning window](http://en.wikipedia.org/wiki/Hann_function)).
 The spectral analsysis program includes a spectral threshold based artifact detection scheme described in the [literature](http://www.ncbi.nlm.nih.gov/pubmed/16388912).
 The user can adjust the artifact detection thresholds, which are preset to reccomended values.
-SpectralTrainFig is a user friendly approach to the SpectralAnalysisClass function which provides access to 56 parameters (artifact detection, spectral analysis, and figure configurations).
+SpectralTrainFig is a user friendly approach to the SpectralAnalysisClass function.
 The output includes EXCEL and PowerPoint summaries which are configured by user defined settings and specified spectral bands.
 Detail epoch by epoch and subject summaries are provided for both NREM and REM states.
 Additional details are described below.

 #### Getting Started
 Brief getting started guides are provided if you want to work with the [source code](https://github.com/DennisDean/SpectralTrainFig/blob/master/QuickStartSouceCode.md) or easy to use [MATLAB App](https://github.com/DennisDean/SpectralTrainFig/blob/master/QuickStartNoSourceCode.md).